matthewdm0816/BridgeQA/README.md

-# Official codebase for _BridgeQA: Bridging the Gap between 2D and 3D Visual Question Answering: A Fusion Approach for 3D VQA_.
+# _BridgeQA: Bridging the Gap between 2D and 3D Visual Question Answering: A Fusion Approach for 3D VQA_ - Official Codebase

+This work is accepeted by AAAI 2024.

 ## Installation
 Please follow the procedure in [INSTALLATION](docs/installation.md).